Check Us Out …

 If you work with me your assets will be held (custodied) at either Fidelity or Schwab.
 You may already have accounts at those institutions in which case you won’t even have to move them.

-As a firm managing well in excess of $100 million for clients, Capital Endurance Group is regulated by the SEC as an Independent Registered Investment Advisor.
+As a firm managing over $100 million for clients, Capital Endurance Group is regulated by the SEC as an Independent Registered Investment Advisor.
 We are fiduciary advisors, which means we always place the interests of our clients above all else.

 You can locate our firm and me in the SEC database.

-Our minimum client account size is $500,000 of investable assets.
-However, we will sometimes work with clients below that level.
+My minimum client account size is $2,000,000 of investable assets.
+However, I will sometimes work with clients below that level.

 The following are my professional designations: